nettatzin/closethecircle/docs/README.md

 ```
 closethecircle/
-├─ docs/               ← this folder; Claude Code owns it
+├─ docs/               ← this folder (see Ownership above)
 ├─ src/                ← Lovable owns this
 ├─ supabase/
 │  ├─ config.toml      ⚠️ still points at the dummy project — S-120